cucumber-attic/cucumber-ruby-spike-donotuse/README.md

         Then the answer is 6

 I can hear the revving of a lambo already!
 But some work still remains.
-You need to let Stepping Stone know how to convert those steps into actions on your calculator library.
+You need to let Cucumber know how to convert those steps into actions on your calculator library.
 Let's get to work.

 A mapping consists of a pattern and invocation information.
 To create one you use the `def_map` macro.
-The first thing you need is to create a calculator, so open `sst/lib/calculator_mapper.rb` in your favorite editor and type the following:
+The first thing you need is to create a calculator, so open `cukes/lib/calculator_mapper.rb` in your favorite editor and type the following:

     class CalculatorMapper
-      extend SteppingStone::TextMapper
+      extend Cucumber::TextMapper

       def_map "a calculator" => :create